-This course provides an overview of the development and administration of early care and education programs for ages birth through eight years.
+This course will focus on the development and administration of early care and education programs for ages birth through eight years.
 Best practice, quality programming, and program evaluation are examined.
-Management and leadership skills addressed include: leadership and advocacy, human relations, self awareness, staff management, family and community, public relations and marketing, educational programming, regulatory/legal requirements, and fiscal management.
-Early childhood skills and knowledge topics include child development, curriculum and instructional methods, learning environments, health, safety and nutrition, classroom guidance, children with special needs, and professional development.
+Management and leadership skills addressed include: leadership and advocacy, human relations, self awareness, staff management, family and community, public relations and marketing, eductaional programming, regulatory/legal requrirements, and fiscal management.
+Early childhood skills and knowledge topics include: child development, curriculum and instructional methods learning environments, health, safety and nutrition, classroom guidance, children with special needs, and professional development.
+(3 credits)

 Student Learning Outcomes (SLOs)